 Golden Retriever puppies born on August 11, 2023.
-They have had their dewclaws removed, they also go home with current vaccinations and a well puppy vet check.
+They have had their dewclaws removed, they also go home with current vaccinations and have had their well puppy vet check.
 They very outgoing and playful.
 They are already doggie door trained and doing good with potty training.
 Their parents are on site and both have had their hips and elbows OFA certified and they have had their Embark DNA health screening completed.

 The Golden Retriever is a large-sized breed of dog bred as gun dogs to retrieve waterfowl and game birds during hunting and shooting parties and was named ‘retriever’ because of their ability to retrieve shot game undamaged.
 Golden Retrievers have an instinctive love of water and are easy to train to basic or advanced obedience standards.
 They are a long-coated breed, with a dense inner coat that provides them with adequate warmth in the outdoors, and an outer coat that lies flat against their bodies and repels water.